wyatt727/reconpro/README.md

 ## Overview

 ReconPro continuously gathers and analyzes data by:
-- Updating payloads, nuclei templates, and GF patterns from GitHub.
+- Automatically updating necessary resources (payloads, nuclei templates, GF patterns) from GitHub.
-- Enumerating subdomains and collecting URLs using external tools.
+- Enumerating subdomains and extracting URLs using tools like subfinder, gau, and waybackurls.
-- Scraping live and historical web pages to uncover hidden endpoints.
+- Scraping both live and archived pages to discover hidden endpoints.
-- Detecting API endpoints and "405 Method Not Allowed" responses to toggle between GET and POST fuzzing.
+- Dynamically detecting API endpoints and handling "405 Method Not Allowed" responses by switching between GET and POST fuzzing.
-- Fuzzing discovered parameters with a wide array of payloads.
+- Fuzzing discovered parameters with comprehensive payloads.
-- Running external scans with GF and nuclei to further analyze potential vulnerabilities.
+- Integrating external scanning tools (GF and nuclei) for enhanced vulnerability analysis.
-- Storing vulnerability records in a SQLite database and generating human-readable reports.
+- Persistently storing vulnerability records in a SQLite database and generating detailed HTML, CSV, and JSON reports.
+- Providing real-time scan progress and detailed monitoring via an integrated FastAPI web interface.

 ---